Ultralight Backpacking Footwear & Trekking Poles

 When it comes to choosing between running shoes, trail runners, or some hybrid, I almost always choose trail running shoes because they’re very durable and lightweight.
 Here are a couple of my favorites:

 Socks are another important consideration for comfort.
 If you’re not using boots, you won’t need heavy wool socks and liners to protect your feet.
-Instead, you can use small synthetic socks with decent padding.
+Instead, you can use small synthetic socks, such as Balega socks with decent padding.
 Also, a light pair of trail gators will help to keep debris out of your feet.

 Camp shoes should be considered optional, but they can be nice on really wet trips.
 Most ultralight backpackers choose to leave camp shoes at home because they are already wearing comfortable shoes.